How do teachers use Twitter?

 - A target audience likely to be on Twitter.

 I didn’t have that.
 Most of my parents were not on Twitter, because they had no specific need to do so.
-My students, if they were on Twitter, used it for purposes other than school, or did not join at all.
-The only random follows I got were the strippers.

 Version 2.0 came with the idea that I was following a few really good educators who regularly posted great classroom ideas.
 Eventually, I shut down my classroom tweets, and started to follow everyone I could find who offered ideas for education, and those who tweeted other interesting content (news, politics, and sports).

 I now consistently follow about 2000 people (the follow limit), all of whom tweet daily.
 I have a steady stream of current education ideas, links and other content to peruse whenever I have a moment or two.
 If I miss content, no big deal.
 The best stuff is retweeted for days.
-I mark links that I want to keep with the favorite star so I have it for later.
+I mark links that I want to keep with the favorite star so i have it for later.

 I now see that Twitter is about building a personal learning network.
 Education is a great field to do that with.
 I have learned so much from other educators on Twitter, I can’t believe others don’t tap into this resource.